Tlatlaya: The town

-The area was settled mostly by Matlatzincas, but there were also significant numbers of Otomis, Mexicas and Purépuchas.
+The area was settled mostly by Matlatzincas and Chontales, but there were also significant numbers of Otomis, Mexicas and Purépuchas.
 No large cities were built in this area but there are a number of archeological sites in the town itself as well as Teopazul, Rincón Grande, Cerro del Tecolote, Copaltepec, San Francisco, Santa Ana Zicatecoyan, el Cerro de Tequesquite, and San Vicente with many "chontal" type buildings make of mud and stone as well as objects for daily and ritual use.
 This used to be a major border crossing area between Mexica and Purépecha-dominated areas.
 However, the area suffered attacks from the Purépecha because it was technically Aztec territory.
 During the Spanish Conquest, the area did not resist Spanish domination, allowing for evangelization as early as 1526 by missionaries, which included the descendants of the Aztec tlatoani Chimalpopoca.
 Juan Saucedo was the first Spanish governor from 1527 to 1534.
 The Spanish discovered and established mines here in 1533.
 From 1683 to 1785, Tlatlaya suffered the Spanish Inquisition.
 The town became the head of the República de Indios de Tlatlaya (Indian Republic of Tlatlaya) from 1743 to 1754.
 Vicente Guerrero and Pedro Ascencio were active here during the Mexican War of Independence which lasted from 1810 to 1821.

 While the town of Tlatlaya has been the economic and political center of the area since pre-Hispanic times, it did not officially become a municipal seat until 1849 and did not become completely independent of the district of Sultepec until 1919.
 The town and area surrounding it favored the Liberation Army of the South (Zapatistas) during the Mexican Revolution.
 In 1950, the San Pedro Limón airfield was completed as well as a heliport in 1972.

 Despite having a population of only 553 people as of 2005, the town of Tlatlaya is the largest community in the municipality and functions as the government of more than 160 communities.
 The town lies at an elevation of 1840 meters above sea level.

 The most important tourist attraction is the parish of “Apostol Santiago” building on the 16th century.